Cyclic glycine-proline

 Cyclic glycine-proline (cGP) is a small neuroactive peptide that belongs to a group of bioactive 2,5-diketopiperazines (2,5-DKPs) and is also known as cyclo-glycine-proline. cGP is a neutral, stable naturally occurring compound and is endogenous to the human body; found in human plasma, breast milk and cerebrospinal fluid.
 DKPs are bioactive compounds often found in foods.
 Cyclic dipeptides such as 2,5 DKPs are formed by the cyclisation of two amino acids of linear peptides produced in heated or fermented foods.
 The bioactivity of cGP is a property of functional foods and presents in several matrices of foods including blackcurrants.

 cGP is metabolite of hormone insulin-like growth factor-1 (IGF-1).
 It has a cyclic structure, lipophilic nature, and is enzymatically stable which makes its a more favorable candidate for manipulating the binding-release process between IGF-1 and its binding protein thereby, normalizing IGF-1 function.

-IGF-1 family
+Under the trade name Traneurocin (developmental code name NA-831), it is being developed as a racetam-like drug for the treatment of COVID-19, Alzheimer's disease, fragile X syndrome, Rett syndrome, major depressive disorder, and other neurological disorders.
+In the case of COVID-19, it is specifically being developed for treatment of COVID-19-induced neuropathy.

+Endogenous synthesis

-Insulin growth factor-1 (IGF-1) is a hormone that is structurally very similar to insulin and mediates the effects of growth hormone (GH) thus affecting metabolism, regeneration, and overall development.
+Insulin-like growth factor-1 (IGF-1) is a hormone that is structurally very similar to insulin and mediates the effects of growth hormone (GH) thus affecting metabolism, regeneration, and overall development.
 The GH-IGF-1 signaling pathway is crucial in the process of vascular remodeling and angiogenesis, i.e., the process of building new blood vessels and thus, helps in maintaining blood circulation in the body.
 In the brain, IGF-1 is abundant in various cells and regions and research over the years, suggest an imperative role of IGF-1 activity in neurodevelopment making it critical in learning and memory.